 When someone is caught breaking the law, they can expect to face charges -even if that someone happens to be a company and not a person.
-San Diego white collar crimes attorney Peter M. Liss helps not only persons accused of crimes, but also businesses.
+San Diego attorney Peter M. Liss helps not only persons accused of crimes, but also businesses.

 Corporations on Trial?

-It’s easy to envision an individual getting arrested, sitting beside their San Diego criminal lawyer in court and serving time in prison, but it’s a little strange for most people to imagine how a business could go through the criminal process.
+It’s easy to envision an individual getting arrested, sitting beside their lawyer in court and serving time in prison, but it’s a little strange for most people to imagine how a business could go through the criminal process.
 Obviously you can’t put handcuffs on an office building.